“I can’t do that… I’m not creative enough.”

 High creativity = Problem solving

 One of the main aspects of creativity is the ability to understand the complete problem, then brainstorm solutions.
-Creatives usually come up with solutions when they are combined with other insights, or making connections.
+Creatives usually come up with solutions when they are combined with other insights or when they make connections.

 It might seem counterintuitive, but healthy habits, rituals, and routines are all important for fostering creativity and doing creative work.
 This is because the human brain thrives on some level of structure, which allows it to function and focus.
 We call this “structured thinking”.